xiaomi-ulysse-wip/android_device_xiaomi_olive/README.md

 Copyright (C) 2021 - The LineageOS Project

-  Device tree for Xiaomi Redmi 8 Series (olives)
+  Device tree for Xiaomi Redmi 8 (olive)
   ==============

   The Xiaomi Redmi 8 (codenamed "Olive") is an